ReCamDriving: LiDAR-Free Camera-Controlled Video Synthesis for Novel Trajectories: Cross-trajectory Data Curation and ParaDrive Dataset

 To address this challenge, we propose a 3DGS-based cross-trajectory data curation strategy that enables supervised learning of lateral camera transformations.
 Specifically, given an original trajectory video, we first reconstruct a 3DGS representation of the scene and laterally shift the camera trajectory by a fixed offset (e.g., +3 m) to render a novel trajectory.
 Since the rendered novel-trajectory video contains artifacts and cannot serve as ground truth, we instead use it as the source input during training, while the clean recorded-trajectory video provides the ground-truth supervision (Fig.~\ref{fig:data_curation}c).
 At inference, we use the clean recorded video as the source input to generate laterally shifted novel-trajectory views .
 Although the network is trained with rendered videos as source inputs but tested with clean recorded videos, experiments show that this train–inference source mismatch does not degrade performance.
 On the contrary, using clean source videos during inference further improves visual quality.
 Please refer to Sec.~\ref{sec:ablation} for more details.

 To construct the training pairs, we reconstruct approximately 1.6K 3DGS scenes from WOD~\cite{waymo} and NuScenes~\cite{nuscenes} using the DriveStudio framework~\cite{drivestudio}.
-During 3DGS training, each scene saves intermediate models at 100, 500, and 1,000 iterations, producing underfitted recorded-trajectory renderings that serve as training-time camera conditions with varying artifact levels, in order to align them with the artifact-prone novel-trajectory renderings used during inference.
-The 30K-iteration models are used to render eight laterally shifted trajectories ($\pm$1 m, $\pm$2 m, $\pm$3 m, and $\pm$4 m), which serve as source videos during training.
+To enhance the model's robustness to novel-trajectory rendering artifacts during inference, we save intermediate 3DGS checkpoints at 100, 500, and 1,000 iterations.
+These underfitted models are used to generate recorded-trajectory renderings with varying artifact levels, which serve as structural camera conditions during training.
+Meanwhile, the fully-optimized 30K-iteration models are used to render eight laterally shifted trajectories ($\pm$1 m, $\pm$2 m, $\pm$3 m, and $\pm$4 m) to serve as source videos.
 Each trajectory contains three 121-frame clips (front, middle, and rear).
-In total, the 3DGS training process consumed 8,240 L20 GPU hours and produced over 110K dual-trajectory video pairs.
+In total, the 3DGS reconstruction process consumed 8,240 L20 GPU hours and produced approximately 110K dual-trajectory video pairs.
 We name this dataset \textbf{\dataset}, which will be released to facilitate research on camera-controlled video generation.

 Given a source trajectory video $V_s$, our goal is to synthesize a novel trajectory video $V_t$ with lateral offsets.
 To this end, we adopt a two-stage training strategy that progressively guides the model to perform viewpoint transformation, as illustrated in Fig.~\ref{fig:framework}.
 In Stage~1, we aim for the network to understand and learn the physical process of viewpoint transformation by using the relative camera pose $\Delta T = T_{t \leftarrow s} \in SE(3)$ between trajectories, enabling it to warp information from the source video to the target trajectory.
 In Stage~2, we introduce novel-trajectory 3DGS renderings as fine-grained guidance, freeze the first-stage parameters, and add two additional attention modules to incorporate 3DGS renderings for accurate viewpoint and structural generation.